AIA G703 Continuation Sheet (G703 Form)

 - SOV line descriptions & scheduled values

-- Work completed (this period and to date)
+- Work completed (previous and this period)

 - Materials presently stored